POTSDAM CONFERENCE TO REDRAW EUROPE’S BORDERS

 Berlin Suburb of Potsdam, Germany • July 17, 1945

-After Nazi Germany’s fuehrer (leader) Adolf Hitler committed suicide on April 30, 1945; and after Hitler’s political successor Reich President Grand Admiral Karl Doenitz agreed to the unconditional surrender of all German armed forces on May 7 and 8, 1945; and after Gen. Dwight D. Eisenhower, Supreme Commander Allied Expeditionary Force, dissolved Doenitz’s government on May 23; and after Allied representatives placed German governance under the authority of the Allied Military Occupation Government on June 5, it was time for the world’s top statesmen and their chief civilian and military advisors to meet face to face to negotiate a just and lasting peace under which a new Europe could emerge.
+After Nazi Germany’s fuehrer (leader) Adolf Hitler committed suicide on April 30, 1945; and after Hitler’s political successor Reich President Grand Admiral Karl Doenitz agreed to the unconditional surrender of all German armed forces on May 7 and 8, 1945; and after Gen. Dwight D. Eisenhower, Supreme Commander Allied Expeditionary Force, dissolved Doenitz’s government on May 23; and after Allied representatives placed German governance under the authority of the Allied Military Occupation Government on June 5, it was time for the world’s top three statesmen and their chief civilian and military advisors to meet face to face to negotiate a just and lasting peace under which a new Europe could emerge.

 The orderly and humane expulsion of alien nationals never happened.
 The creation by the three major powers of ethnically homogeneous nation states in Central and Eastern Europe, in which every nation state would supposedly have and live within defensible borders, gave rise to an appalling series of forced population transfers and resettlements (we know them today as “ethnic cleansing”), not just of ethnic Germans, but of Eastern Poles, Hungarians, Romanians, Ukrainians, and others who after the war found themselves outside the borders of their reconfigured home states.
 The largest single ethnic population upheaval in European history displaced more than 20 million people in total, of which between 12 and 14 million were German citizens and foreign ethnic Germans.
 During the upheaval over 2 million civilians, mostly women and children, died from hunger, disease, and violence directed at them.